NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 This function returns the floating point value represented by the 6 bytes stored at the given address.
 BEWARE, although this function cannot detect any errors, if the 6 bytes stored at 'address' are not a proper floating point value, the QL can crash.
 The crash is caused by QDOS and not by PEEK\_FLOAT.
-This function should be used to retrieve values put there by `POKE\_FLOAT <KeywordsP.clean.html#poke-float>`__ mentioned above.
+This function should be used to retrieve values put there by :ref:`poke-float` mentioned above.

 **EXAMPLE**